marekjm/muspyche/README.md

 ----

-### License
+## License

-Muspyche is licensed under GNU GPL v3 or GNU LGPL v3.
+Muspyche is licensed under GNU GPL v3 or GNU LGPL v3 (or any later version of chosen license).

 The choice of the license under which to use the library is left to the User.